We specialize in designing creative & sustainable landscapes for farms, ranches, & select residential projects.

 Samantha Dabney, Founder

-Sam has spent 20 years in the design industry and is also an accomplished artist — two pursuits that continually inspire and reinforce each other.
+Sam Dabney has spent 20 years in the design industry and is also an accomplished artist — two pursuits that continually inspire and reinforce each other.

 Collaborating with other artists and designers is one of Sam’s passions.
 She got her first taste at RISD when she landed a job in the art department of Wes Anderson’s “Moonrise Kingdom”, working with some of the most creative people she’s ever met.
 Soon after, she joined fellow RISD alumni to design a landscape on the Amalfi Coast for Carol and Sol Lewitt — a leader of conceptual art movement.
 She frequently collaborates with Lindsay Burn on projects in the greater NYC area as well as a design team in Argentina and other talented local designers.